-CVR: 10239680

-Glunz & Jensen is the world's leading supplier of innovative, high-quality plate making equipment and solutions for the global prepress industry.
-In addition to developing and producing processors for the offset and flexo printing industries, we also offer R&D services plus a full-range of spare- and wear parts.
+Glunz & Jensen Holding A/S; Selandia Park 1, 4100 Ringsted, CVR 10239680 Glunz & Jensen is the world's leading supplier of innovative, high-quality plate making equipment and solutions for the global prepress industry.
+In addition to developing and producing processors for the Offset and Flexo printing industries, we also offer R&D services plus a full-range of spare- and wear parts.
 Our product portfolio also includes exposure units, dryers, light finishers, mounting tables, plate stackers and software for monitoring and controlling complete prepress processes.

 Glunz & Jensen has been a recognized leader in prepress for more than 45 years.
 We have long-standing relations with major players such as Agfa, Asahi, DuPont, Flint, FujiFilm, Heidelberg, Kodak and MacDermid.
-Glunz & Jensen market our products through a comprehensive and worldwide network of distributors and dealers and has approx. 136 employees in our facilities in Denmark, Italy, Slovakia, and the USA.
+We market our products through a comprehensive and worldwide network of distributors and dealers and have approx. 100 employees in our facilities in Denmark, Slovakia, and the USA.

-We strive to be the most innovative high-end equipment and services provider in our product areas, and thereby growing our market share with global customers.
-At the same time, we seek to strengthen our earnings through optimization of prices, supply chain, manufacturing, logistics and efficiency.
+We strive to be the most innovative high-end equipment and services provider, delivering outstanding value for money in our product areas, and thereby growing our market share with our global partners.
+Simultaneously, we seek to strengthen our earnings through improved efficiency and optimization of sourcing and supply chain.

-OFFSET FLEXO Products CtP and iCtP processors that prepare offset plates for offset printing as well as after sales service Flexographic machines that process and handle plates for flexo printing as well as after sales service Primary applications Media industry - production and newspapers, magazines, books, etc. Packaging industry Share of revenue Approx. 55% of Prepress Approx. 45% of Prepress Sales channels Through large customers as Agfa, Fuji, Heidelberg, Kodak and Cron as well as larger dealers Through large customers as Asahi, DuPont, Flint, Kodak and MacDermid as well as larger dealers Markets Global Global Main market drivers Develop and supply new, innovative products and solutions in close cooperation with customers as well as ongoing consolidation to maintain critical mass.
+OFFSET FLEXO Products CtP and iCtP processors that prepare Offset plates for Offset printing as well as after sales service Flexographic (Thermal and Solvent) machines that process and handle plates for Flexo printing as well as after sales service Primary applications Media industry - production and newspapers, magazines, books, etc. Packaging industry Share of revenue Approx. 52% of Prepress Approx. 48% of Prepress Sales channels Through large customers as Agfa, Fuji, Heidelberg, Kodak and Cron as well as larger dealers Through large customers as Asahi, DuPont, Flint, Kodak and MacDermid a well as larger dealers Markets Global Global Main market drivers Develop and supply new, innovative products and solutions in close cooperation with customers as well as ongoing consolidation to maintain critical mass.
 There has been and will be migration to digital platform-based solutions Improve technological solutions and automation of prepress production processes in close cooperation with customers.
 There will be focus on developing environmentally friendly solutions that reduces resource consumption and wastewater